Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 Three of the other four targets of these "lawsuits", however, surrendered to government harassment and declared that they had perjured themselves on their original filings.
 Nonetheless, although the DOJ and IRS touts these cases as "victories", the reality is that the government gratefully accepted new filings from these folks and then quickly slunk away without a backward glance.
 There have been no charges or other proceedings in connection with the repudiated original filings.
 In fact, the "righteous and victorious" feds formally agreed to take a hike in exchange for the new filings.

-In the fourth case, the refund secured by the original filing was handed back as the government’s price for having the suit dismissed, but no amended return was filed.
+In the fourth case, the refund secured by the original filing was handed back as the government’s price for having the suit dismissed, but, very significantly, the targets of the bogus lawsuit refused to file an amended return.
 The DOJ issued a self-congratulatory press release claiming “victory” in this case too, but later the IRS quietly credited the returned money in full as a positive balance on the related “account”...

-The simple fact is, while the DOJ and Judge Edmunds work to suppress Hendrickson’s book, and the IRS floods the media with disinformation and fear, the hard evidence-- the words of the law, dozens of Supreme Court rulings, the ongoing stream of complete refunds and everything else-- remains squarely on the side of the liberating revelations in 'Cracking the Code- the Fascinating Truth about Taxation in America'.
+The simple fact is, while the IRS floods the media with disinformation and fear, the hard evidence-- the words of the law, dozens of Supreme Court rulings, the ongoing stream of complete refunds and everything else-- remains squarely on the side of the liberating revelations in 'Cracking the Code- the Fascinating Truth about Taxation in America'.

 In June of 2008, a three-judge panel of the Sixth Circuit Court of Appeals issued a carefully-error-ridden "decision" upholding the district court's equally bogus "rulings".
-As is described in our petition to the Supreme Court,
+As it is described (in part) in our petition to the Supreme Court,

 A. The courts below have abused their discretion in the award of summary judgment to the government, and have thereby also committed an assault on the Seventh Article of Amendment to the United States Constitution.